 Instructors will have immediate access to course shells once the shells have been created.
 The blank shell will appear on the instructor’s course listing in Blackboard, where they may create course content, assign content from a previous semester’s shell, or copy from a development shell.

 Though students will appear in the course shell’s roster, access to the course will be restricted until the first day of the semester.
-Students will lose access to live course shells at the end of the semester when grades are due.
+Students will lose access to live course shells at the end of the semester 30 days after the date when grades are due.